-- Recharacterizations that occur in the same year for which the contribution was made are reported on Form 1099-R using code N. - · Recharacterizations that occur after the year for which the contribution was made are reported on Form 1099-R using code R.
+- Recharacterizations that occur in the same year for which the contribution was made are reported on Form 1099-R using code N. - Recharacterizations that occur after the year for which the contribution was made are reported on Form 1099-R using code R.

-Revocation of a Regular Contribution.
-Revocations of regular contributions are reported on Form 1099-R using code 8.
-If you are under age 59^{1/2} and earnings on the contribution are distributed, also use code 1.
+Revocations.
+Revocations of regular contributions, conversions, rollovers, or transfers are reported on Form 1099-R using code J. A revocation of a regular contribution with earnings if you are under age $59^{1/2}$ is reported on Form 1099-R using codes J and 8